pbatorre/minfraud-ruby/README.md

 # Raised if a transaction is invalid
 class TransactionError < ArgumentError; end

-# Raised if minFraud returns an error, or if there is an HTTP error
+# Raised if minFraud returns a client-side error
 class ResponseError < StandardError; end

+# Raised if minFraud returns a server-side error
+class ServerError < StandardError; end
 ```

 ### Transaction fields